Darlelet/RescWC/README.md

 # Installation
 ATM, just clone the repo or download the archive, and set appropriated permissions for your webserver to access the files.
-A GO binary as well as .ini configuration file are on their way to improve RescWC usability. :-)
+A GO binary as well as .ini configuration file are on their way to improve RescWC usability. :smile:

 # Features
 You can execute any command, and have the associated output on the page, as long as it's a none-continous program: if so, the command will simply timeout after 5 seconds, because the output isn't real time synced, but is buffered and thus wait for the program to end before displaying it (Refer to PHP exec/system/... functions).